open-ch/pyrene/FAQ.md

 ----
 ## What is Kitchensink ?
-Kitchensink is a React application hosted on [GitHub Pages](https://pages.github.com/).
+Kitchensink is a React application hosted on [GitHub Pages](https://pages.github.com/), at the [url](https://open-ch.github.io/pyrene/).

 Kitchensink uses pyrene as npm dependency.
 See on that regard the `package.json` of kitchensink.